What is in this leaflet

 - You have an illness where you have a high temperature, diarrhoea or being sick

-- If you feel like you might faint (such as feeling sick, feeling dizzy, light-headed, confused, sweaty or an abnormal heart beat), or feel light-headed when you stand up, immediately lie down so your head is lower than the rest of your body or sit down with your head between your knees until you feel better.
+- If you feel like you might faint (such as feeling sick, feeling dizzy, light-headed, feeling weak, confused, sweaty or an abnormal heart beat), or feel light-headed when you stand up, immediately lie down so your head is lower than the rest of your body or sit down with your head between your knees until you feel better.
 This will stop you from falling and hurting yourself if you do faint.

 - Do not stand up quickly after you have been sitting or lying down for a long time.